Home / Career Guides / Computer Scientist

 Understand the industry

-Work on projects outside of work
+Work on your own projects

 • Association for Computing Machinery (ACM)